fantasy-wang/COMP9020/README.md

 # COMP9020

-UNSW COMP9020 quiz and assignment
+UNSW COMP9020 quiz and assignment and final exam